plone/training/voltohandson/contenttypesviews.rst

 In this case, ``DefaultView.jsx`` is rendering the existing blocks, however, we can have a content type with no blocks defined, then we can also modify what fields will show and how using plain JSX.
 On plone.com, the Success Story content type uses a the lead image as banner on the top.
 Let's achieve that:

-TODO: find a good image with width, put it in resources folder

 .. code-block:: jsx

     import React from 'react';